Happy Valentine's Day to you, because there are so many YA novels to fall in love with coming out this month. This list of the

 'The Art of Losing' by Lizzy Mason (Feb.
 19; Soho Teen)

-Lizzy Mason's The Art of Losing shows how much can change over the course of one night.
+Lizzy Mason's shows how much can change over the course of one night.
 Harley was not meant to see what was happening behind closed doors at a party—that her boyfriend, Mike, and her younger sister, Audrey, were hooking up.
 In the aftermath, Mike tries to drunkenly drive Audrey home and they crash, leaving Harley's sister in a coma.
 Racked with guilt, anger, and grief, Harley is forced to see what she had been ignoring for so long: Mike's struggle with alcoholism.
 So, when Harley reconnects with a childhood friend, Raf, who is recently out of rehab, he helps her see a way forward through all this pain.
+The Art of Losing Click here to buy.

 'The Past and Other Things That Should Stay Buried' by Shaun David Hutchinson (Feb.
 19; Simon Pulse)